Zilleplus/zilleplus.github.io/projects/computervision.md

 Imagine a puppet , one of those puppets with string attached to it called a marionette.
 Now take off all the strings.
 Now you can reattach 1 string, knowing that you have to make it dance with only 1 string.
 Then attach 2 more strings.

 How will you chose the spots to attach the strings if you know you have to make the puppet dance?
-You will most likely think about what simple large movements are dominant.
-And those will influence your first choices.
-The more strings you can attach the more you will also look at smaller movements.
-Think about leg movements versus eye movement.
+You will have to think about what movements are dominant.The more strings you can attach the more you will also look at smaller movements.

-This is PCA analysis, the principle are movements you express with the strings.
-If you have an infinite amount of strings you could do every movement possible however the puppeteer must be a genius then.
+This is PCA analysis, the principle components are the strings.
+If you have an infinite amount of strings, you could do every movement possible however the puppeteer must be a genius with infinite arms.
 As there are so many strings to control.
 This is why a small amount of strings is preferred.
-We can say that the dimension of the problem is reduced.
+Or put more formally,the dimension of the problem is reduced.

 ### Step direction fitting algorithm
-After determining the active shape model we have a very simple way to generate possible shapes of teeth.
-If we start with the average shape and scale it we get Figure3.
-The normal of on each of the data points is also printed out.
+After determining a model with PCA analysis.
+The shape of a average teeth can be approximated by the model, displayed in Figure3.
+The normal on each following pair of data points is also printed out.
 This will be the search direction.
 <center>
     <div>
         <a href="url"><img src="./img/computerVision_normals.png" align="center" height="200" width="300" ></a>